williamiommi/sanity-plugin-i18n-fields/README.md

 <br />

 ## 🚨 Validation
-Since the new types introduced by the plugin are objects, you can use [children validation](https://www.sanity.io/docs/validation#9e69d5db6f72) to address specific validation on a specific locale.
+Since the new types introduced by the plugin are objects, you can use [children validation](https://www.sanity.io/docs/validation#9e69d5db6f72) to apply specific validation to a particular locale.
 All error/warning messages are then collected and visible near the title of your field or in the right menu.

 <p align="center">